Website Provides MomMatching Home-Share Service for Single Moms

-Members choose housing partners by reading other single moms profiles and contacting prospective housemates that appeal to them through the sites secure and anonymous e-mail system.
-Criteria used to determine compatibility include age, location, number of children, and ability to meet financial requirements like deposits, monthly rent and utility bills.
-In addition to household matchmaking, the site offers a wealth of resources for cash-strapped parents-moving tips, health and parenting advice, as well as a "Friend Circles" page where moms can create local support groups for babysitting co-ops, carpooling, childcare and emotional support where they get to share the trials and tribulations of their day-to-day lives.
+Members choose housing partners by reading other single mom profiles and contacting prospective housemates that appeal to them through the website's secure and anonymous e-mail system.
+Criteria used to determine compatibility include age, location, number of children, and ability to meet financial requirements like deposits, monthly rent, and utility bills.
+In addition to household matchmaking, the site offers a wealth of resources for cash-strapped parents-moving tips, health, and parenting advice, as well as a "Friend Circles" page where moms can create local support groups for babysitting co-ops, carpooling, childcare, and emotional support where they get to share the trials and tribulations of their day-to-day lives.

 "For me, there has been a tremendous sense of relief in house sharing with another mom and her child," says Karen, single parent of boys, Zak, 11, and Kevin, 15.
 "At the end of the day we get in there together and tackle what has to be done; you do the dinner-I'll help the kids get their homework done.
 We have a mutual respect and admiration for each other.
 My kids have a playmate and are easier to manage.
 I now have more money to spend on them too."

-A single mom can register, fill out a profile and our service is free.
+A single mom can register, and fill out a profile and our service is free.